Tellusant/docs/periodicals/beige-book.md

 We compute a composite score for each of the twelve districts based on a **semantic analysis** of the report, then sum the scores weighted by the GDP of each district.

 We have published these nowcasts since June 2015 on LinkedIn.
 The new series published here starts in October 2025.
 The LinkedIn series can still be found there.

+> After more than a decade of publishing this periodical, we decided to test our logic with ChatGPT.
+Its evaluation:
+> "Your methodology is actually quite good.
+Your method has several strengths:
+- Signal is extremely stable
+- The Fed has used the same wording patterns for ~30 years.
+- High interpretability
+- Unlike sentiment models, you can always point to the exact phrase.
+- Low model drift
+Because vocabulary is controlled, your historical series remains consistent.
+This is rare in text-based economic indicators.

 ---
 <p align="center">